sinchana1408/sinchana1408/README.md

 ## Professional Summary

-Software developer with a focus on backend engineering and applied machine learning.
+Software developer focused on backend engineering and applied machine learning.
 Strong foundation in Java, Python, and database systems with hands-on experience in building scalable web applications and intelligent predictive models.
-Adept at translating real-world problems into efficient, production-ready solutions.
+Capable of translating real-world problems into efficient, production-ready solutions.

 ---